shivam-todi/shivamtodi/README.md

 # Divide and conquer approach
+ A divide and conquer program in C++ to generate a random pair of 100 values and to find the closest pair(distance).

 # The idea is to presort all points according to x and y coordinates.
 Let the sorted array be x1[] and y1[].
 When we make recursive calls, we need to divide points of y1[] also according to the vertical line.
 We can do that by simply processing every point and comparing its x coordinate with x coordinate of the middle line.